enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 * You must have the right permission level to create a new repository in the **version_control_course_project**
 * You must have a partner. (*Collaboration* is the key! :-))
+* All this task must be executed with only one account. (let's say pair programming style!)

 ##### Create new Repository
 First of all we need a new remote repository.
 Such repository will host our awesome code.